nesar/nesar.github.io/UPDATE_COMMANDS.md

 # Website Update Commands

-This guide contains all the commands you need to update your automated academic website.
+This guide contains all the commands you need to update your clean, optimized academic website.

+> **Note**: The codebase has been cleaned up - removed 20+ unnecessary template files, unused layouts, demo content, and duplicate files.
+See `STRUCTURE.md` for full details.

 ## Quick Update (Recommended)